 Web reference: http://kassmd.com

 You might also like...

 It is hard to know what you mean by "not working" but it is very early from the date of your surgery and a lateral tarsal strip procedure is the most common treatment for ectropion of the lower eyelid.
 I would suggest continuing to follow closely with your surgeon.
 If you have a photo or video of the problem, that may help with specifics.
 Best of luck.

-When the lower lid tone is lost and the lid tends to pull away from the eye, ectropian, repair with a tarsal strip procedure or canthoplasty will usually bring the lid up against the eye and improve the problem.
+When the lower lid tone is lost and the lid tends to pull away from the eye, ectropian repair with a tarsal strip procedure or canthoplasty will usually bring the lid up against the eye and improve the problem.
 It is hard to say what you mean by the lid 'not working' as the surgery should correct the lid position from the start.
-If you have irritation from the suture then eye drops to lubricate and patience will help.
+If you have irritation from the suture then use eye drops to lubricate.
+Patience will help.